Card Services calls have the general form:

 available interrupts, but IO ports and memory regions must be

-explicitly enabled with ADD_MANAGED_RESOURCE
+explicitly enabled with ADD_MANAGED_RESOURCE.

-parameter can have the following values:
+The Resource parameter can have the following values:

-Specifies an interrupt resource, described by adj->resource.irq
+RES_IRQSpecifies an interrupt resource, described by adj->resource.irq.

-The following flags may be specified in Attributes
+The following flags may be specified in Attributes:

-Indicates that the resource should be reserved for PC Card devices that specifically request it.
+RES_RESERVEDIndicates that the resource should be reserved for PC Card devices that specifically request it.
 The resource will not be allocated for a device that asks Card Services for any available location.
 This is not implemented yet.

 Return codes:

-is not supported.
+CS_UNSUPPORTED_FUNCTIONThe specified Action or Resource is not supported.

-The specified IO address is out of range.
+CS_BAD_BASEThe specified IO address is out of range.

-The specified memory or IO window size is out of range.
+CS_BAD_SIZEThe specified memory or IO window size is out of range.

-The specified interrupt is currently allocated by a Card Services client.
+CS_IN_USEThe specified interrupt is currently allocated by a Card Services client.

 int CardServices(ReportError, client_handle_t handle, error_info_t *err);

-structure is given by:
+The error_info_t structure is given by:

 typedef struct error_info_t {